camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/configuration/fixed-partitioning.md

 ## Validation

-Each broker performs sanity checks on the `FIXED` configuration provided.
+Each broker performs reasonableness checks on the `FIXED` configuration provided.
 Namely, the configuration must uphold the following conditions:

 - All partitions _must be explicitly configured_.
 - All partitions configured must have valid IDs, i.e. between 1 and `zeebe.broker.cluster.partitionsCount`.